Skip to Main Content

 • Not everything is digitized and made publicly accessible due to copyright, privacy, or sensitivity issues.
 But you can gain wider access to the items in the database by contacting the Archives Manager at 956-2867 or at the email address above.
 If you encounter 404 error pages when you click on a link on any of our indexes, or fail to access relevant search results in your search, please contact the Archives Manager for reference assistance, or to set up login credentials to access more items in the database.

-• All items, digitized and non-digitized, are accessible in person by scheduling a meeting with the Archives Manager, or remotely through email correspondence, and by completing a Researcher Registration Form (pdf).
+• All items, digitized and non-digitized, are accessible in person and online by scheduling a meeting with the Archives Manager, or remotely through email correspondence, and by completing a Researcher Registration Form (pdf).

 • Items can be viewed when the Archives Manager, or another qualified staff member, is on duty.
 Please contact the circulation desk at 808-956-7583 if you have any questions about our hours of operation.